ansys/pyaedt/doc/source/index.rst

         This section contains descriptions of the functions and modules included in PyAEDT.
         It describes how the methods work and the parameters that can be used.

+    .. grid-item-card:: Contribute :fa:`people-group`
+        :link: Getting_started/Contributing
+        :link-type: doc

+        Learn how to contribute to the PyAEDT codebase or documentation.

+.. grid:: 2

 .. jinja:: main_toctree

       {% if run_examples %}